SikuAudio/bitwig/README.md

 - The `encoders` will control the FX sends, where the top row handles `FX1`, the middle row `FX2`, and the bottom row handles `FX3`.
 - The `encoders` will also auto map to project remote control pages.
 By default I set it to 3 pages of remotes. `Bank Left` and `Bank Right` work as expected.
 - `Bank Left` and `Bank Right` are setup to navigate 4 total pages by default.
 The first page is the `Sends` page and it controls 3 sends per channel, setup vertically.
 The next 3 pages correspond to the 9 `Project Remote Controls` pages, and the `knobs` are layed out horizontaly to fit 3 `Project Remote Controls` pages per `bank` page.
+- To change the amount of pages, simply edit the value `PAGES_AMOUNT` in `midimix.control.js`.
+You don't need to use multiples of 3.
 - The `Solo` button functions as a `Shift` button to allow soloing channels (which is the default MIDI Mix functionality), and additionally shows a popup for which `Bank` page you are currently on (useful when performing live).
 - `Send All` works as intented, but only when `Takeover Mode` is set to `Immediate`.
 As I don't really use it I have no plans to modify this.
+- NOTE: Each `knob` automap function can be overwritten by the custom mapping in the Bitwig editor.
+The rest of the automaps will be unaffected, but the mapped knob will be the same across all `Bank` pages

 # To do